COLLEGES & UNIVERSITIES

 • “Professors should be trained and educated to recognize some classic signs of depression, mania, etc. Then they should have instruction on how to approach said student to recommend them for treatment.”

-— Student Survey Respondent, College Students Speak: A Survey Report on Mental Health © 2012 by NAMI, the National Alliance on Mental Illness
+— Student Survey Respondent, College Students Speak: A Survey Report on Mental Health, NAMI.

 • “I think there should be a mental health and wellness course that is mandatory for the first semester of all incoming students.”

-— Student Survey Respondent, College Students Speak: A Survey Report on Mental Health © 2012 by NAMI
+— Student Survey Respondent, College Students Speak: A Survey Report on Mental Health, NAMI.

 • “Require training on mental health for faculty and staff.
 Create a supportive community beyond the mental health center.”

-— NAMI, “Tips on Creating More Supports” on campus for students, College Students Speak: A Survey Report on Mental Health © 2012 by NAMI
+— NAMI, “Tips on Creating More Supports,” College Students Speak: A Survey Report on Mental Health, NAMI.